dmccreary/ekg-book/docs/glossary.md

 * Part of: [Natural Language Processing](#natural-language-processing)

-#### Four Vs of Scalable Databases
+#### Four Vs
-Volume, velocity, variability and veracity are considered the four Vs that define scalable systems.
-Volume refers to the total amount of data in our knowledge graph.
-Velocity means that new inserts, updates and deletes might be coming in fast via streaming events and these events must be ACID compliant and still never slow down read access times.
+Volume, Velocity, [Variability](#variability) and [Veracity](#veracity) are considered the four Vs that define sustainable EKG systems.

+1. Volume refers to the total amount of data in our knowledge graph.
+2. Velocity means that new inserts, updates and deletes might be coming in fast via streaming events and these events must be ACID compliant and still never slow down read access times.
 Service levels agreements (SLAs) must focus not on total average times, but the averages of the slowest 5% of the transactions.
-Variability means that data is not uniform and can be easily stuffed into a single fact table of an [OLAP](#online-analytical-processing-system) cube.
-Veracity means we need to be able to validate the quality of incoming data in real-time and quickly raise warning flags if corrupt data is being transmitted into the EKG.
+3. Variability means that data is not uniform and cannot be easily stored into a flat table.
+Many [OLAP](#online-analytical-processing-system) systems use a single, large fact table to store data.
+4. Veracity means we need to be able to validate the quality of incoming data in real-time and quickly raise warning flags if corrupt data is being transmitted into the EKG.

 #### Forward Pass
 The process of presenting input values to a neural network and data from the output layers.